 Since 2010, Duke University has hosted more than 60 Fulbright Visiting Scholars from 37 countries around the world.
 Together these scholars have supported internationalization on Duke’s campus in a diverse range of academic departments and programs.
-During the 2019-2020 Academic Year, Duke hosted a total of six international scholars through this Fulbright Program.
+During the 2019-2020 Academic Year, Duke will host a total of five international scholars through this Fulbright Program.

 Hosting Fulbright Visiting Scholars at Duke

 Faculty interested in hosting a Fulbright visiting scholar must only supply a letter of invitation in support of scholars who have applied for the program through their home country Fulbright Commission with proposed research projects.

 The Council for International Exchange of Scholars (CIES) covers all finances, including transportation, a living stipend, insurance, and visa processing.

 The host department at Duke must agree to provide the following at no charge to the visiting scholar: